gvwilson/sensibleadventures/nardica/nardica.md

 The town watched the harbor like a grumpy old man watching children at play.
 Back when,
-Rothera had been a research station where scientists studied the first warning signs of the big melt.
+Halley had been a research station where scientists studied the first warning signs of the big melt.
 The scientists moved their buildings onto the land when the ice disappeared, adding more each year as first fishing boats and then jelly dredgers began to call in.
-Two thousand people now called Rothera home, dredging in the summer and rendering the catch down for fuel and food in the winter or tending to the town's precious greenhouses.
+Two thousand people now called Halley home, dredging in the summer and rendering the catch down for fuel and food in the winter or tending to the town's precious greenhouses.